 About Panathenaic Stadium

-Originally built around 330 BC, the ancient stadium was used to host the Panathenaic games every four years.
 The stadium was rebuilt in the mid-second century AD by Herodes Atticus, a wealthy Greek-born Roman senator who built a number of grand public buildings in Athens at the time.
-At this stage the stadium would have been able to accommodate around 50,000 people.
+Indeed, it is the only stadium in the world made entirely of marble.
+The stadium would have been able to accommodate around 50,000 people.

 Today, the Panathenaic Stadium remains one of Greece’s most significant and popular tourist sites and includes the annual culmination of the Athens marathon.
-You can even do your morning jogging round the track!
+You can even go for a jog around the track!

 Discover the best historical places in Greece, from the Acropolis to Epidaurus and more, includes an interactive map of Greek cultural places, landmarks and monuments.

 Discover the best the top Ancient Greek Ruins in Greece, from the Acropolis to Olympia and more, includes an interactive map of ancient Greek sites.